sidney-eliot/3d-artists-handbook/content/Baking.md

 - Sometimes when re-baking or auto importing the modified mesh, the wrong normal map will be displayed.
 Re-toggle the preview and when that doesn't help delete the preview material
 - Only use smoothed cage (default cage)
 - Use Mikk/ xNormal as the tangent space (default tangent space)
-- When one wants to use 8bit one should turn Dither on which removes banding by adding noise.
+- When one wants to use 8 bit one should turn Dither on which removes banding by adding noise.
 For 16 bit, Dither shouldn't be on and to bake as 32 bit, one needs to switch the bake extension to PSD
 - If Marmoset is hard lagging it most likely is because quick bake is on
 - If the origin isn't at the center of the object the skews will be way to long (only affects interface)
 - Marmoset bakes on the right side per default.
 So one either has to work on the right side (which is good habit) or have everything mirrored